MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 The init segment optionally contains the default KID(s) used in the box Track Encryption box `tenc` (`moov/trak/mdia/minf/stbl/stsd/sinf/schi/tenc`).

-Whenever the content key rotates, the MP4 segment contain the new KID(s) used by the segment in the Sample Group Description Box `sgpd` box (`moof/traf/sgpd/seig`).
+Whenever the content key rotates, the MP4 segment contains the new KID(s) used by the segment in the Sample Group Description Box `sgpd` box (`moof/traf/sgpd/seig`).
 And it also contains in the fragment header `moof/pssh` a PlayReady Leaf License embedded in the content.
 These PlayReady Leaf Licenses are bound to the PlayReady Root Licenses of the asset.

 The application must include logic to proactively request the Root Licenses.